drakkan/sftpgo/README.md

     - `templates_path`, string.
 Path to the HTML web templates.
 This can be an absolute path or a path relative to the config dir
     - `static_files_path`, string.
 Path to the static files for the web interface.
 This can be an absolute path or a path relative to the config dir
     - `backups_path`, string.
 Path to the backup directory.
 This can be an absolute path or a path relative to the config dir.
 We don't allow backups in arbitrary paths for security reasons
     - `auth_user_file`, string.
 Path to a file used to store usernames and password for basic authentication.
 This can be an absolute path or a path relative to the config dir.
-We support HTTP basic authentication and the file format must conform to the one generated using the Apache tool.
+We support HTTP basic authentication and the file format must conform to the one generated using the Apache `htpasswd` tool.
 The supported password formats are bcrypt (`$2y$` prefix) and md5 crypt (`$apr1$` prefix).
 If empty HTTP authentication is disabled.
     - `certificate_file`, string.
 Certificate for HTTPS.
 This can be an absolute path or a path relative to the config dir.
     - `certificate_key_file`, string.
 Private key matching the above certificate.
 This can be an absolute path or a path relative to the config dir.
-If both the certificate and the private key are provided the the server will expect HTTPS connections.
+If both the certificate and the private key are provided the server will expect HTTPS connections.
 Certificate and key files can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.

 Here is a full example showing the default config in JSON format: